Japan Maritime Self-Defense Force: District Forces

 Five district units act in concert with the fleet to guard the waters of their jurisdictions and provide shore-based support.
 Each district is home to a major JMSDF base and its supporting personnel and staff.
-Furthermore, each district is home to one or two regional escort squadrons, composed of two to three destroyers or destroyer escorts (DE).
+Each district is home to one or two regional escort squadrons, composed of two to three destroyers or destroyer escorts (DE).
 The destroyers tend to be of older classes, mainly former escort force ships.
-The destroyer escorts, on the other hand, tend to be purpose built vessels.
-Each district also has a number of minesweeping ships.
+The destroyer escorts tend to be purpose built vessels.
+Each district has a number of minesweeping ships.

 Fleet Air Force

 The Fleet Air Force is tasked with patrol, ASW and rescue tasks.
 It is composed primarily of 7 aviation groups.
 Prominent bases are maintained at Kanoya, Hachinohe, Atsugi, Naha, Tateyama, Omura and Iwakuni.
 The Fleet Air Force is built up mainly with patrol aircraft such as the Lockheed P-3 Orion, rescue aircraft such as the US-1A and helicopters such as the SH-60J.
 In the JMSDF, helicopters deployed to each escort force are actually members of Fleet Air Force squadrons based on land.